 In April 1999, Celestica completed a new \$225 million global revolving credit facility which is available for general corporate purposes, including acquisitions.
 This financing was provided by a syndicate of banks led by the Bank of Nova Scotia.
 The facility is unsecured and is available to Celestica Inc. and certain designated subsidiaries.
-It has an initial term of 364 days, which is renewable annually; and may be extended to two years as a term loan at Celestica's option after any 364 day period.
+It has an initial term of 364 days, which is renewable annually; and may be extended to two years as a term loan at Celestica's option after any 364-day period.
 This new credit facility is in addition to the \$250 million five-year global revolving credit facility established in July 1998.
+No borrowings were outstanding under this credit facility at June 30, 1999.

 In July 1998, Celestica replaced its then outstanding credit facilities with a global, unsecured, revolving credit facility of \$250 million provided by a syndicate of lenders.
 The credit facility permits Celestica and certain designated subsidiaries to borrow funds directly for general corporate purposes (including acquisitions) at floating rates.
 The credit facility is available for a period of five years.
+No borrowings were outstanding under this credit facility at June 30, 1999.

-Under the credit facility, Celestica is required to maintain certain financial ratios; its ability and that of certain of its subsidiaries to grant security interests, dispose of assets, change the nature of its business or enter into business combinations, is restricted; and a change in control is an event of default.
-No borrowings were outstanding under the credit facility at March 31, 1999.
+Under the above noted credit facilities, Celestica is required to maintain certain financial ratios; its ability and that of certain of its subsidiaries to grant security interests, dispose of assets, change the nature of its business or enter into business combinations, is restricted; and a change in control, as defined, is an event of default.

-The only other financial covenant in effect is a debt incurrence covenant contained in Celestica's Senior Subordinated Notes due 2006.
+The only other material financial covenant that is in effect is a debt incurrence covenant contained in Celestica's Senior Subordinated Notes due 2006.
 This covenant is based on Celestica's fixed charge coverage ratio, as defined in the indenture governing the Senior Subordinated Notes.

-Celestica was in compliance with all covenants as at March 31, 1999.
+Celestica was in compliance with all covenants as at June 30, 1999.